What to Eat in Simei: Delightful Eastpoint Mall

 They skillfully wrapped flavourful glutinous rice in banana leaf.
 The banana leaf contributes to the aroma and taste of the dish perfectly.
-The Hokkien style dumplings are delicious ingredients like pork belly, dried shrimps, mushrooms and chestnuts.
+The Hokkien-style dumplings are delicious ingredients like pork belly, dried shrimp, mushrooms and chestnuts.

 Selamat Fried Oyster

 This delicious oyster omelette recipe came from the Kah Kah Fried oyster stall.
-That stall is famous, which you can find on Lor Selamat in Penang.
+That stall is famous, and you can find it on Lor Selamat in Penang.
 Malaysia Boleh again saved fans from the long travel and brought this dish here in Simei for everyone to enjoy.

 They fry fragrant oyster omelette on high heat.
 The starchy batter holds the oysters well.
 It has the right thickness that gives out a fantastic texture to the dish.
 The egg is fluffy and moist.
 At the same time, the oysters are fresh and juicy.
 They serve the dish with chilli sauce on the side.
 So you can dip your fried oyster for extra spiciness.

 Spoil yourself with a bowl of shaved iced topped with different delicious ingredients.
-In the bowl and the ice, you will see the green chendol jelly and red beans.
-It is then mixed with coconut milk and then drizzled with a generous amount of gula Melaka.
-Finally, they make the green chendol with pandan leaves.
-Thus, giving it a lovely aroma and taste.
+In the bowl and the ice, you will see the green Chendol jelly and red beans.
+It is then mixed with coconut milk and drizzled with a generous amount of gula Melaka.
+Finally, they make the green Chendol with pandan leaves.
+Thus giving it a lovely aroma and taste.